86 Parameters Included In Obesity Profile C

 - CYSTATIN C PROFILE The Cystatin C sub-profile assess the kidney function if an individual has known or suspected kidney related issues, but only in certain settings when traditional kidney function analyses are misleading.

-Still, have any query related to the Obesity Health Screening or any other test or profiles?
+This package is also known as Obesity Health Screening Profile.
+Still, have any query related to the Obesity C or any other test or profiles?
 Give us a call on 7289-87-6363 anytime.